“A beautifully restored townhouse with roof-level pool, whose 10 rooms promise absolute peace despite being in the central Pelourinho district”

 - Pelourinho swarms with touts and tourists in peak season; walking to and from Casa do Amarelindo without being harangued is no mean feat

-- Children under 14 aren't accepted - a high for some!
+- Not recommended for children under 14 - a high for some!

 Best time to go